from Pastiche Knitwear

 28 sts = 4"

-After 20 years of working in music and worship arts, I have had the joy of spending the last six years teaching and encouraging knitters, as well as designing knitwear.
+After 20 years of working in music and worship arts, I have had the joy of spending the last seven years teaching and encouraging knitters, as well as designing knitwear.

 I am hopelessly addicted to making beautiful, colorful things.